metskem/dhmb/README.md

-restart - restart the bot to pick up DB updates usernameadd - <username> [reader|admin] - add a username usernamedelete - <username> - delete a username
+restart - restart the bot to pick up DB updates usernameadd - <username> [reader|admin] - add a username usernamedelete - <username> - delete a username silence - <monname> - silence a monitor (keep monitoring, but no alerts) unsilence - <monname> - unsilence a monitor (revert the silence)

 ```

 ## TODO